lytmercy/asd_challenge/README.md

 - **cfg/config.yaml** -- for storing config variables for model.
 - **model_debugger.py** -- it's core code file with calling all function and classes for preprocessing data, building, training and using model.
-- **model_builder.py** -- file with function for building model.
+- **model_builder.py** -- file with function for building model with Keras functional API and classes of custom
+- metric and loss function.
-- **training_process.py** -- file with function for training model and class for creating new metric for scoring model.
+- **training_process.py** -- file with function for training model.
 - **inference_process.py** -- file with function for testing model.
 - **data_handler.py** -- file with class for building batch with images and masks.
+- **utils.py** -- file with all support functions.
 - **requirements.txt** -- file which store name all libraries that require for this project.

 ---